Resolutions for the New Year

 Barbara H Scott, Executive Director, Parents League of New York

 Every year the holiday season brings something a little different.
-Most years our holiday wreaths are placed on the front door for Thanksgiving weekend.
-But, beyond that, our holiday traditions can include a wrinkle here or there.
-No year has been exactly the same.
-Whether we are walking down Fifth Avenue to play tourist, spying the holiday windows of midtown or heading out in flannel shirts and sturdy boots to visit the local tree farm, the pace of the season brings time with family and friends in a unique way.
+Most years our holiday wreaths are placed on our front door for Thanksgiving weekend.
+But, beyond that, our holiday traditions can include a wrinkle here or there, and no year has been exactly the same.
+Whether we walk down Fifth Avenue to play tourists spying the holiday windows of midtown or head out in flannel shirts and sturdy boots to visit the local tree farm, the pace of the season brings time with family and friends in a unique way.
 I mean, what beats thinking you can negotiate the price of your holiday decorations with children in tow on a frigid December afternoon?

 This year the wreaths are up but we will bring our holiday abroad.
 Visiting our daughter who is away for the academic year will be this year’s holiday wrinkle among the tradition.
 In fact, the trip will include the first Christmas day in thirty years I have spent outside of New York City.
-It has made me reflective and even a little nostalgic, and I find myself pulling out old holiday cards and checking the holiday china cabinet.
-So with more time on my hands than usual this holiday, I am thinking about the New Year and the making of resolutions.
-As I reflect on the year past and look to the New Year, I am happy to share a list of my resolutions for family life in 2023:
+It has made me reflective and even a little nostalgic.
+I find myself pulling out old holiday cards and checking the holiday china cabinet, habits from holidays past.
+So with more time on my hands than usual this holiday (since I won’t be cooking and entertaining), I am thinking about the New Year and the making of resolutions.
+As I think about the past year and look ahead to the next, I am happy to share a list of my resolutions for family life in 2023:

 1. Rethink how you spend time with your children